Split System Regas

 Having regular or scheduled maintenance carried out on your air conditioning system throughout the year can help to reduce if not stop any issue before they even become a problem.

 Most people relate their air conditioning system to their car’s air conditioning unit.
 Whilst they both cool the air the differences are quite dramatic.

-A car's air conditioning unit is subject to many different elements such as road vibration, weather conditions and temperature changes in the engine bay.
+A car's air conditioning unit is subject to many different elements such as road vibration, varied weather conditions, and temperature changes in the engine bay.
 These elements can take a toll on the plastics used in your car’s air conditioning unit and thus will require regassing over time.

-Home air conditioning systems are not subject to the same elements nor do they use plastic fittings or connections.
-If installed correctly the air conditioning gas should last the life of the system itself without needing a top up.
+Home air conditioning systems are not subject to the same elements or variables nor do they use plastic fittings or connections.
+If installed correctly the air conditioning gas in your home aircon should last the life of the system itself without needing a top up.

 When regassing a homes air conditioner a good technician will be sure to find and replace where the refrigerant leak is prior to regassing the system to its recommended temperature/pressure.

 When it comes to regassing a system that has suffered a leak our technicians will determine what type of refrigerant your system will need.
 This is generally indicated on a sticker located on the side of the air conditioning condenser unit.
 The common types of refrigerant are:

 - R22: Known as Freon is a prohibited substance.
 From 2020 only recycled R22 refrigerant will be able to be used in existing R22 systems.

 - R32: This refrigerant has 3 times lower GWP and R410A and as a result has been adopted by leading air conditioning manufacturers such as Daikin.

 - R410A: Known as Puron has taken the place of R22 in air conditioning systems as it is a superior refrigerant to R22.